 A large power button above the screen lets you choose modes.
 Vary wattage from 1W all the way up and temp between 200F and 600F.
 In the latter setting, you can build or install coils as low as 0.06 ohms.
 That is atomizer agility at its finest.

 These mods look big until you see a picture of someone holding one, and then you realize how tiny they are.
 That does not stop SMOK from installing a relatively large screen measuring just under one inch.
 That OLED display is set a little way back from the exterior, and for a good reason.

 Although this might cast a bit of shadow, it stops the screen from coming into direct contact with the floor if you drop the mod.
 The frame is durable, but screens are often fragile.

 Buy a Kit

 Several companies supply the KOOPOR Mini 2 by SMOK as part of a starter set.
-It will be packaged with a sub ohm atomizer tank such as the Helmet, also by SMOK; a 2-ml RBA with an insulated mouthpiece and metal reinforcement around the glass.
+It will be packaged with a sub-ohm atomizer tank, such as the Helmet and SMOK, a 2-ml RBA with an insulated mouthpiece, and metal reinforcement around the glass.
 The TFV4 is more flexible; pre-built Nickel 200 coils are available.